Import a Tool¶

 To initiate a tool creation journey through the import functionality, follow the steps below:

-- Sign in to your Agent Platform account.
+Log in to your account and click Tools under Agent Platform Modules.

 - Do one of the following based on your requirements: